parth-nikam/VishayKa/README.md

 # VishayKa
-Messaging App powered by Firebase.
+A Messaging App powered by Firebase.